sparktsang/sparktsang.github.io/_posts/2025-10-21-vulture-and-witness.md

 I had found him again, and with a quiet intensity, I had pushed for the details, the connective tissue of his tragedy.
 He spoke of Japan, not just the termination, but the slow, suffocating decline.
 The way his classes dwindled, the opaque scheduling, the impenetrable wall of polite managers who always had classes "already arranged."
 He described his desperate, futile search for work in a "community" that was, in fact, a closed circle.
 He recounted his final, humiliating day, his visa expiring in hours, without enough money for a flight, saved only by the charity of a stranger who bought his drawing tablet, and his ticket out of paradise.

 He spoke of Vietnam, of his smarter, more ambitious strategy to freelance, to build his own empire.
 And how that very ambition became his crime.
-How the local dance community saw him not as a talent, but as a "phenomenon," a threat to be neutralized.
+How the local dance community saw him not as a talent, but as a "phenomenon", a threat to be neutralized.
 He described the world of gatekeepers, of unwritten rules, where access is granted not based on merit, but on how they *feel* about you.

 I listened, completely absorbed.
 I was no longer just a traveller; I was a chronicler, an archaeologist of a modern-day tragedy.
 His story was raw, powerful, a testament to the struggle of an individual against invisible, insurmountable systems.